 - Cool on a wire rack for 10 minutes, then carefully remove from pan (be careful not to lose all the streusel from the top!).
 Allow it to cool for 30 minutes.

 - For the glaze: combine sugar and milk until it is your desired consistency.
 Drizzle over the loaf (or pour, I won’t tell! haha)

-tip: For a more flavorful glaze, add a couple of drops of vanilla!
+Tip: For a more flavorful glaze, add a drop of vanilla!